scala-native/scala-native/docs/contrib/nir.md

 ```

 Create a new aggregate value based on existing one with element at index
 replaced with new value.
-Corresponds to LLVM\'s
+Corresponds to LLVM's
 [insertvalue](http://llvm.org/docs/LangRef.html#insertvalue-instruction).

 ### stackalloc